biicode/docs/getting-started/helloworld-node.rst

    :language: javascript

 You can download these files here: :download:`hello_node.zip <../_static/code/node/hello_node.zip>`, unzip and copy them into your ``node_server`` block folder.
 Run the new program to verify that it works as expected!
-You can check opening the address http://localhost:8888 in your web browser.
+Now, open the address http://localhost:8888 in your web browser, and enjoy the result!

 4. Publish your code
 --------------------